Hospital and Outpatient Visitation Policy

 Skagit Regional Health recognizes the importance of family and friends in a patient’s healing process.
 We also are committed to protecting our patients, families, employees and the community.
 For everyone’s safety, visitors must follow the rules below.
 Failure to follow these rules will result in loss of visitor privileges.
 Our visitor policy is subject to change based on the prevalence of COVID-19 disease in our community.

 Skagit Regional Health has adjusted our visitor policy to keep our patients, visitors, and caregivers safe – while supporting our patients and their families.
-For patients in our inpatient and observation care units at Skagit Valley Hospital and Cascade Valley Hospital, we have expanded our general visitor hours and are asking that just one or two people visit a patient at any given time.
+For patients in our inpatient and observation care units at Skagit Valley Hospital and Cascade Valley Hospital, we have expanded our general visitor hours and visitation is limited to two people at any given time.

 Visiting hours: Daily between 5:30 a.m. to 7 p.m.